The usual pattern of services is:

 Or use our contact form.

-With a keen interest in orchestral music, Ben has worked with distinguished conductors such as Semyon Bychkov, Sir Mark Elder, Ed Gardner and Daniel Harding, and as a chamber musician, performances have included concerts at Colston Hall, in the Lichfield Festival, Oxford Lieder Festival, at St Martin-in-the-Fields, and the Wigmore Hall.
-Ben is a founding member of London Metropolitan Brass with whom he enjoys playing at a growing number of recitals and engagements.
-Through winning first prize in the Worshipful Company of Musicians' Brass Prize with LMB in May 2017, Ben is now a Yeoman of the Company and enjoys leading workshops in schools across London as part of their well-established Outreach Programme.
+With a keen interest in orchestral and chamber music, Ben has worked with many of the UK's orchestras and has performed at most of the country's concert halls.
+He is a founding member of London Metropolitan Brass Quintet, with whom he enjoys playing at a growing number of recitals and engagements.
+Through winning first prize in the Worshipful Company of Musicians' Brass Prize, he is now a Yeoman Young Artist of the Company and enjoys leading workshops in schools across London as part of their well-established Yeoman Outreach Programme.
+Most recently, the quintet won third prize in the inaugural Philip Jones Brass Quintet Competition in July 2019.
+It remains a pleasure to be able to balance his horn playing career with his role as Director of Music at St Mark's.

-James Rhodes is a BMus (Hons) Graduate of the University of Sheffield where he was awarded the Sir Thomas Beecham Scholarship for the highest performance in academic musical studies, specialising
+James is a BMus (Hons) Graduate of the University of Sheffield where he was awarded the Sir Thomas Beecham Scholarship for the highest performance in academic musical studies, specialising in

 research assistant investigating experiential music app albums for mobile devices, as well as directing the University Flute Ensemble, Performing Arts Society and working in arts administration for